bharatmekala/simpleTDalgo/README.md

 ### Usage

-See main.py for example usage
+See main.py and retrive.py for example usage